2022 United States treasurer elections: Utah (special)

 Incumbent Republican Marlo Oaks was appointed June 29, 2021, after his predecessor, David Damschen, resigned.
-He is running in the special election.
-He will be challenged by Libertarian Joseph Buchman, Independent American Warren Rogers, and United Utah Thomas Horne.
+He ran in the special election.
+He was challenged by Libertarian Joseph Buchman, Independent American Warren Rogers, and United Utah Thomas Horne.

-Oaks won his primary on June 28.
+Oaks won his primary on June 28, and won the general election.

 Vermont

 Incumbent Democrat Beth Pearce is retired.

 The only Democratic candidate was former commissioner of the Vermont Department of Financial Regulation Mike Pieciak, while the only Republican candidate was perennial candidate H. Brooke Paige.
 Paige dropped out of the race on August 19.
 However, the party's executive committee could not find another candidate in time, and Paige continued as the Republican nominee.
 Don Schramm ran as the candidate of the Vermont Progressive Party.